pulumi/pulumi/docs/design/x-cloud.md

-# Mu Cross-Cloud Targeting
+# Coconut Cross-Cloud Targeting

-The Mu metadata and primitives are intentionally cloud-agnostic and have been designed to support [many cloud targets]( clouds.md).
+The Coconut metadata and primitives are intentionally cloud-agnostic and have been designed to support [many cloud targets](clouds.md).
 This can be used to build, share, and reuse portable abstractions.

 It is easy, however, to introduce a dependency on a particular cloud provider by relying on certain stacks.
 For example, mounting an `aws/ebs/Volume` for a database volume pins it to the AWS IaaS provider; in fact, *any* such service in the transitive closure of dependencies pins the whole stack to AWS.

-On one hand, this is great, because the Mu abstractions do not get in the way of leveraging the full power of your cloud provider and its latest innovations.
+On one hand, this is great, because the Coconut abstractions do not get in the way of leveraging the full power of your cloud provider and its latest innovations.
 On the other hand, it inhibits portability.

-This document briefly describes how Mu enables developers to create portable cloud infrastructure abstractions.
+This document briefly describes how Coconut enables developers to create portable cloud infrastructure abstractions.

 ## Abstraction

-The key to Mu's ability to cross-target clouds is simple: abstraction.
+The key to Coconut's ability to cross-target clouds is simple: abstraction.

-Mu stacks are simply ordinary classes.
+Coconut stacks are simply ordinary classes.
 As a result, they can encapsulate details about how they work.
 If a `Table` stack wants to provision a MongoDB database automatically behind the scenes, there is no need for a consumer to know.
 The properties, API, and so on, can safely hide these details behind a friendly logical abstraction.

 More likely, however, such an abstraction will want to leverage a database-as-a-service (DbaaS) product in the target cloud, like AWS DynamoDB.
 But by doing that, you would pin the `Table` abstraction to AWS, which defeats the point.